rackerlabs/support-how-to/content/cloud-servers/checking-for-a-security-compromise-rescue-mode-investigation.md

 ### Find Command

-The 'find' command is usually used to find filenames with specific patterns; however, we can also use it to find the files modified/accessed within a specific time period.
+The `find` command is usually used to find filenames with specific patterns; however, we can also use it to find the files modified/accessed within a specific time period.